natethegreate/hent-AI/README.md

 * [v1.5.0](https://github.com/natethegreate/hentAI/releases/tag/v1.5): Fixed greyscale shape error.
 Fixed bug where video was copied to DCP folder.
 Added support for jpg, as an option for jpg to png conversion.
 Added better exception catching.
 Updated weights to model 236.

-* [v1.5.2](https://github.com/natethegreate/hentAI/releases/tag/v1.5.2): Upgraded tensorflow to 1.8 in preparation for future video detection features.
+* [v1.5.2](): Upgraded tensorflow to 1.8 in preparation for future video detection features.
 Image errors no longer stop program and get skipped.
 Terminal printing is more informative.
 UI Tweaks.

+* [1.6.3](): Added ESRGAN for video decensoring, DCP not required for this.
+Further support for non-unicode filenames.

+* [1.6.5](): Added presharpening for ESRGAN.
+Added adaptive mosaic granularity checking via GMP by rekaXua.
+Added colab file for free cloud-based ESRGAN video decensoring.

 ## Installation directions